LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

 6. **CONFIDENTIALITY**

-   1. We treat the content submitted in accordance with this Terns (hereinafter, “**User Information**”) as confidential.
+   1. We treat the content submitted in accordance with this Terms (hereinafter, “**User Information**”) as confidential.
 We will only use User Information to provide the services, and we will not disclose it to anyone other than our personnel, service providers, or affiliates who need to access it and who are required to protect its confidentiality.
 Confidentiality obligations will however not apply to User Information: